YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 <img src="./Images/217.png">

 ### Lab steps to create std cell layout and extract spice netlist
-To extract the file from here, we have to write the command in tckon window. and the command is <b>extract all<b>
+To extract the file from here, we have to write the command in tckon window. and the command is <b>extract all</b>
 <img src="./Images/218.png">
 Write the command in tkcon window.
 <img src="./Images/219.png">